department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/evidence.md

 -	Your DD214 or other separation documents
 -	Service treatment records (if you have them)
--	Medical evidence related to your illness or injury (supporting documents like a doctor's report or medical test results)
+-	Medical evidence related to your illness or injury
 </div>